Feeding Westchester

 Visit Feeding NYS for more information or click here to see our shared Farm Bill priorities.

-Maintain Funding For The Nutrition Outreach And Education Program (NOEP)
+Fully fund the Nutrition Outreach and Education Program (NOEP)

 Stay tuned for more information coming soon!